services

 Thank you for inviting us to be a part of your special day!

 Congratulations on your engagement!
-We are excited to have you consider MCC East Bay as part of your Nikah and wedding plans.
-At our mosque, we will guide you through your wedding service.
+We are excited that you are considering MCC East Bay for your Nikah and wedding plans.
+We will guide you through your wedding service at our mosque.
 We believe it celebrates your love and commitment to each other and God.

 Plan Your Special Day

 In Islam, a Nikah (marriage ceremony) is a covenant with God to honor, respect, care for, and love your spouse; it is a legally binding contract.
-The MCC East Bay is honored to celebrate with you on this blessed occasion.
+The MCC East Bay is honored to celebrate this blessed occasion with you.

 Qari Amar Bellaha will solemnize your Nikah (known as Katb El-Kitab or Aqd).
 You can request the ceremony at MCC, at your venue, or online via Zoom (an option open only for East Bay Muslim community members).
 As a personal choice, Qari Amar does not perform interfaith marriage ceremonies.
 Both parties must be Muslim.